Skip to content

 Decompression time and compression ratio

-Fast decompression will obviously reduce the processing time.
-But the decompression times and compression ratios have a more complex effect once you take the Linux page cache into account...
+The interaction between decompression times and compression ratios is complex once you take the Linux page cache into account...

 Linux has a page cache which uses any spare memory to cache previous reads from disk.
 Often when loading a node from disk it will already be in the page cache because it has previously been read.
 That typically reduces the read time from ~150 µs (NVMe/SSD) to <10 µs.